 3. Describe the immunological basis of transplant medicine and the agents used in the management of transplant patients.

-4. Gain an understanding of the signs, symptoms and complications of HIV-AIDS including opportunistic infections and systemic fungal disease; be aware of the pathogens involved, understand relevant diagnostic tests and be aware of first and second line infective therapy as well as non-pharmacological approaches to the management of these infections.
+4. Explain the signs, symptoms and complications of HIV-AIDS including opportunistic infections and systemic fungal disease; the pathogens involved, relevant diagnostic tests and be aware of first and second line infective therapy as well as non-pharmacological approaches to the management of these infections.

 5. Use advanced drug information skills to describe the quality use of medicines' issues surrounding these therapeutic agents in the treatment of these conditions and continue to develop clinical skills and communication skills in the therapeutic management of these conditions.